 Like Father, Like Son: Confronting Generational Sins

 Our families have the greatest influence on our development, including the development of our patterns of sin.
 Some people even assert that family curses are passed down along generational lines.
-The belief comes from Old Testament passages which say that God “punishes the children and their children for the sins of the fathers to the third and fourth generation” (Ex 34:7).
+The belief comes from Old Testament passages which say that God “punishes the children and their children for the sins of the fathers to the third and fourth generation” (Exodus 34:7).
 I will leave that discussion to biblical scholars.

 Whether or not families inherit spiritual curses, it is obvious that patterns of sin are passed down through families.
 Everyone sins; but just as culture, ethnicity and gender steer our patterns of sin in particular directions, so do our families.